-Now that I’ve framed my garage wall, the second step in my garage transformation is to insulate my garage walls.
-The entire garage insulation project was really easy.
-It can be done in about an hour as long as your studs are lined up correctly.
+This was the second step in my garage transformation after I built a wooden frame for one of my garage walls.
+The insulation portion of this project was super-simple and can be done in about an hour as long as your studs are lined up correctly.

-If you missed the first post in this series, you can check them out using the links below:
+If you missed the first post in this series, check them out using the links below:

 - Waterproofing your garage walls with Drylok